suriyadeepan/suriyadeepan.github.io/_posts/2016-06-28-easy-seq2seq.markdown

 I have renamed *translate.py* to *execute.py* and modified the *train( )* to use our *prepare_custom_data( )* function.
 Instead of passing arguments as flags, I've used **ConfigParser** to read from *seq2seq.ini*, which contains various options to configure the model, like the size of vocabulary, number of layers of LSTM, etc,.
 The next section explains all the configurations in detail.
 The file *seq2seq_model.py* remains unchanged.

+## Bootstrapping easy_seq2seq

+We are using Cornell Movie Dialog Corpus for training our model.
+The preprocessed dataset is available [here](https://github.com/suriyadeepan/datasets/tree/master/seq2seq/cornell_movie_corpus/processed_data), which you can get by running the script *pull_data.sh* available at the *data/* folder.
+But you might want to preprocess it yourself in order to modify the number of sentences in training and test set.
+You can make use of *prepare_data.py* script, available [here](https://github.com/suriyadeepan/datasets/blob/master/seq2seq/cornell_movie_corpus/scripts/prepare_data.py) for preprocessing the raw corpus.
+It generates 4 files containing queries and replies, for training and testing.